RobertAlbus/chuck/Project/R2D56/readme.md

 ## Today's outcomes
 - created UGenPicker class
+  - dialed back the scope to just OscPicker

 ## Lessons / Thoughts
 - yesterday's automation clip is great, but the time constraint sucks